Mobile Internet Tips for In Motion Use

 Keeping connected while in motion can be a challenge, especially if you need a reliable connection to broadcast video or keep a remote desktop connection, but it can be possible with a lot of planning.

-If you are just trying to keep the passengers entertained with movies, stream a podcast, or keep your traffic info up to date -you may not have to go through extremes.
+If you are just trying to keep passengers entertained with movies, stream a podcast, or keep your traffic info up to date -you may not have to go through extremes, and relying on portable devices like hotspots or the trusty smartphone works most of the time.
 But the more crucial your connection is to you, the more you should plan out your redundant setup to meet your needs.

 Explore the Resource Center